Prickly acacia

 Cut stump treatment

-• Cut stems off horizontally as close to ground as possible and immediately swab or spray cut surface and stem with herbicide mixture.
+• Immediately swab or spray the cut surface and stem with herbicide mixture.

 Soil-applied treatments

 • Soil-applied herbicides are taken up by plant roots after rainfall.
-Major benefit of this method is speed and ease of application.
-Apply these herbicides as close as possible to trunk, preferably when rainfall is likely to occur within a few months.
-Best application period is October–January.
+The major benefit of this method is speed and ease of application.

 Foliar spray

-• Foliar spraying of seedlings and young plants to 2m high may be undertaken with fluroxypyr-based herbicides (e.g. Starane Advanced®) mixed with water and a wetting agent.
+• Use a fluroxypyr-based herbicide (such as Starane Advanced®) mixed with water and a wetting agent.

-Read the Prickly acacia fact sheet (PDF, 2.2MB) for herbicide control and application rates.
+Read the prickly acacia fact sheet for herbicide control and application rates.

 Fire